Szilard Engines as Quantum Thermodynamical Systems: Engine Design

-\paragraph*{Engine Design.} The Quantum Szilard Engine (QSE) is an ideal system with which to examine the role of information processing when doing thermodynamic bookkeeping.
-The engine consists of two components: the System Under Study (SUS) (quantum particle in a box) and a quantum controller or demon.
-Together, they are surrounded by an incoherent environment that is modeled as a heat bath.
-The bath keeps everything at thermal equilibrium with inverse temperature $\beta$.
-Paralleling the classical engine's thermodynamic cycle, the QSE goes through a cycle comprising four functionally-distinct operations: \emph{insertion}, \emph{measurement}, \emph{control}, and \emph{erasure}.
+The \emph{Quantum Szilard Engine} (QSE) is an ideal system with which to examine the role of information processing during thermodynamic transformations.
+The engine consists of two components: the \emph{system under study} (\SUS), and a quantum controller or \emph{\DEM}.
+Together, they are surrounded by an incoherent \emph{environment} that maintains the composite system in thermal equilibrium at inverse temperature $\beta$.

-At the quantum level, the practical aspects of measurement are nontrivial, thus a more detailed description is necessary than for the classical engine.
-As noted above, a wide diversity of physical models have been proposed.
-Here, following Ref. \cite{Boyd14b} we model the joint system SUS + demon as a single quantum particle but in a $2D$ box of square geometry, with sides of length $\ell=1$.
-The horizontal axis, $x \in [0,1]$, represents the SUS's quantum states, while the vertical axis, $y \in [0,1]$, represents the demon's microscopic states.
+As noted above, a wide diversity of physical instantiations have been proposed.
+Here, following the classical engine introduced by Ref. \cite{Boyd14b}, we model the joint system as a single quantum particle in a 2D box of square geometry, with sides of unit length.
+Horizontal and vertical axes, $x,y \in [0,1]$, represent the continuous degrees of freedom of \SUS and \DEM, respectively.
+Figure \ref{fig:QSEOperation} lays out the individual transformation the comprise the engine's cyclic operation.

+Paralleling the classical engine's thermodynamic cycle, the QSE steps through a repeating sequence of four functionally-distinct operations or stages: \emph{insertion}, \emph{measurement}, \emph{control}, and \emph{erasure}.
+Each of these stages is implemented by changing the potential energy surface according to a deterministic protocol.